XIADENGMA/Poe_Bot_Crawler/README.md

 A typical workflow for this project consists of three main steps:

 1. **Data Crawling**: Run the main crawler to fetch bot data from Poe
-2. **HTML Generation**: The crawler automatically generates an HTML dashboard
+2. **HTML Generation**: The crawler automatically generates HTML dashboards
-3. **Maintenance**: Run maintenance tasks to manage files and keep the dashboard updated
+3. **Maintenance**: Run maintenance tasks to manage files and keep the dashboards updated

 #### Step 1: Run the crawler